klimsat/github-tree-generator/README.md

 <h2>Github Tree Generator</h2>
-A simple online tool for generating a tree of repositories
+A simple online tool for generating a tree from repositories or from local folders on your PC

 Link: https://klimsat.github.io/github-tree-generator/